chrBrd/Simple-Git-Integration-for-SciTE/README.md

 If the `tortoise` option in the `config` section is set to `true`all commands with the exception of `Destroy` will be handled by the Tortoise GUI.
 Otherwise all commands will be executed using the Windows command line.

-When using the command line all messages are displayed in SciTE's Output window.
-Additionally, Git commit messages are entered using SciTE's strip dialogue at the bottom of the SciTE window:
+When using `git.exe` all messages are displayed in SciTE's Output window.
+Git commit messages are entered using SciTE's strip dialogue at the bottom of the SciTE window:

 ![](http://i.imgur.com/IzLqVqq.png)